r0aches-sb/AQUARGUARD-SETINEL/README.md

 The AquaGuard project has made significant progress in developing an AI-based solution for classifying the condition of drainage systems using satellite imagery.
 Despite the challenges of achieving the desired accuracy and sourcing comprehensive datasets, the project has established a solid foundation.
 Continued efforts in data enhancement and model optimization are expected to improve performance and achieve the project’s goals.

+To source the Aquaguard sentinel project locally, download the github desktop application and follow the cloning steps.